 Bowmanville, Illinois was developed in 1850 by a local resident who disappeared before his customers discovered that he did not own the land he had sold to them.

-A large hill just north of Bowmanville was named Roe's Hill by Hirum Roe, who lived near it (in Bowmanville) and kept whiskey at his house to sell in the early days.
+A large hill just north of Bowmanville was named Roe's Hill for property owner Hiram Roe.
+Roe lived in a cabin and ran the Jug Tavern.
 Rosehill Cemetery opened in 1859.
-The entrance faced the North Western Railroad depot at Rosehill Drive, right at Hiram Roe's house/tavern as an encouragement to mourners and picnickers to make day-long outings to the area.
+The entrance faced the North Western Railroad depot at Rosehill Drive, right at Hiram Roe's Tavern as an encouragement to mourners and picnickers to make day-long outings to the area.

 LYMAN DISCOVERS A SMALL INDIAN BURIAL MOUND ON HIS PICKLE FARM